 I just watched a tape of my daughter Sarah too, she is playing at the University of Minnesota-Duluth, one of the best women’s hockey programs every year.
 She’s a senior and she’s getting ready to go play in a real good women’s pro league over in Switzerland.
 In fact, she’s going to sign with a team that’s in the same city as Brady, so that will be pretty exciting.

-(Just a reminder before the next section, he was still coaching the Blues at the time…)
+(ed. note: Just a reminder, before the next section, he was still coaching the Blues at the time…)